 Suzanne Brenner Partner, Chief Investment Officer, Private Wealth Management, Private Banking

-Suzanne Brenner joined Brown Brothers Harriman in 2017 and is the Chief Investment Officer (CIO) within the firm’s Private Banking business.
-In this role, she leads the Investment Research Group, which is responsible for manager selection, capital allocation and investment decisions across BBH’s Private Banking client portfolio.
-Before joining BBH, Ms. Brenner was Senior Vice President and CIO of The Metropolitan Museum of Art, where she oversaw the management of the museum’s $3.2 billion investment portfolio, including asset allocation, investment manager selection and risk management.
+Before joining the firm in 2017, Suzanne was Senior Vice President and CIO of The Metropolitan Museum of Art, where she oversaw the management of the museum’s $3.2 billion investment portfolio, including asset allocation, investment manager selection, and risk management.
 Prior to the museum, she was the Director of Investments and Assistant Treasurer of The Rockefeller Foundation, and before that, she worked as a consultant to several Louis Marx Jr. private equity companies.
 She began her career at Ernst & Young, where she managed several domestic and multinational audit client engagements.